 Pesticides are not monitored in the Trinity Inlet estuary therefore a score and grade cannot be provided.

 The habitat and hydrology index is comprised of seagrass, which is assessed annually, and three longer-term indicator categories that are updated every four years: mangrove and saltmarsh extent, riparian extent (both due for updates in 2018-19) and fish barriers (update due for 2019-20).
 The habitat and hydrology score remained unchanged, scoring 50 and was graded ‘moderate’

 The mangrove and saltmarsh extent scored 53 (‘poor’) with 20.6% loss from pre-clear to 2013.
 The riparian extent scored 57 (‘moderate’) with 17.6 per cent loss from pre-clear to 2013.
 These results reflect the high level of development within the estuary area of Trinity Inlet.
 The low mangrove and saltmarsh extent scores for Trinity Inlet are mostly the result of historic extensive clearing activity.
 More recently mangrove communities in the Trinity Inlet estuary have been effectively managed to ensure there has been no major new clearing and to allow for some revegetation.

-Estuary fish barriers for Trinity Inlet are scored 61 (‘good’) and are graded 'moderate’ for barrier density, ‘moderate’ for percentage of stream length to the first barrier and 'very good' for an absence of low passability barriers.
+Estuary fish barriers for Trinity Inlet are scored 61 (‘good’) and are graded 'moderate’ for barrier density, ‘moderate’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).

 The flow indicator could not be assessed for the Trinity Inlet estuary due to the lack of pre-development modelled flow, which is required for the analysis.